 Birth and death records may be obtained from the Kane County Office of Vital Records and the Illinois Department of Public Health (IDPH).

-Review Marital Information & Obtain Certificates in Kane County Through the County Circuit Clerk
+Review Marital Information & Obtain Certificates via the Kane County Circuit Clerk

 Patrons looking to find out if someone is married or seeking divorce decrees will turn to either the County Circuit Clerk or Kane County Office of Vital Records.
 Verifications may be requested from the Illinois Department of Public Health.